Keryn Williams: Honours and achievements

 Williams has had several notable achievements throughout her career.

 She founded the Australian Corneal Graft Registry (ACGR) in 1985 and is currently the scientific director of the registry.

 The registry is a database that collects information on human corneal transplants from Australian-based eye banks to improve patient outcomes and clinical practice.
 The ACGR has collated information from more than 35,000 corneal graft procedures since its inception.
-The registry has been used as a model in several other countries when initiating their own corneal registeries, and the extensive data being used in comparative studies globally.
+The registry has been used as a model in several other countries when initiating their own corneal registries, and the extensive data being used in comparative studies globally.

 The report released by the ACGR in 2018 outlines a newer form of keratoplasty, known as Descemet's Membrane Endothelial Keratoplasty which can reduce the occurrence of graft failure and reduce the timeframe to restoring vision outcomes.

 Williams has provided expert commentary in the past on ophthalmological advances internationally, particularly on research suggesting that transplants may require gender separation, stating that "In Australia, we do not see—have never seen—an influence of gender matching or mismatching on corneal graft outcome,” indicating that this finding could be contributed to by the methodology used in the United Kingdom to match donors and patients.

 In 2017, Williams was appointed a Companion of the Order of Australia (AC) for "eminent service to medical science in the field of ophthalmology through the research and development of corneal transplantation, as an academic and mentor, and as a supporter of young women scientists".

 Williams is currently an honorary Senior Principal Research Fellow with the South Australian Health & Medical Research Institute, an Elected Fellow with the Australian Academy Health & Medical Sciences since 2016, an Honorary Fellow with the Royal Australian and New Zealand College of Ophthalmologists, and an Honorary Life Membership of the Transplantation Society of Australia and New Zealand.